keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 1. Find the latest mint transaction with the label 721 in the metadata of the specific token
 2. Lookup the 721 key
 3. Lookup the Policy Id of the token
-4. Lookup the the Asset name of the token
+4. Lookup the Asset name of the token
 5. You end up with the correct metadata for the token